-It’s a bit of a drive into this remote campground and you really do need a high clearance vehicle to access it – particularly if it’s been raining… but once there, it is easy to access the beautiful beaches and some great walking tracks.
-It’s a basic camping area and only has only long drop toilets so you do need to be self-sufficient and bring everything with you.
+It’s a bit of a drive into this remote campground and you really do need a high clearance vehicle to access it – particularly if it’s been raining… but once there, it is easy to access the beautiful beaches and great walking tracks.
+It’s a basic camping area and only has long drop toilets so you do need to be self-sufficient and bring everything with you.

 Just 10-minutes south of ‘The Bay’ as it is known by the locals, is the historic gold rush village of Mogo, which traverses the Princess Highway.

 Mogo is a quirky village that is really no more than a cluster of buildings on the side of the road – but it’s worth checking out just to see some of the eccentric, arty shops, and admire the treasures within each!